-I don’t think Book Surprise has a bad user flow.
-But I also think it could be better.
+I don’t think Book Surprise has a disastrous user flow.
+But it could be better.

 What I have right now is an app-specific user flow.
-I want to know if this is consistent with how people send gifts especially those who use apps to do just that.
+Is this consistent with how people send gifts (especially those who use apps to do just that)?.
 I want to align Book Surprise 2 with how people expect and do electronic gifting – a job that user interviews can fulfill, and extensive usability testing of both competitor apps and Book Surprise’s current edition.

 The Canadian beer company Steam Whistle is known for its motto, “Do one thing really, really well”.
 Book Surprise 2 should reflect this and it involves examining the usefulness of our two principal features – purchase vs. share – and if it is clear from the screen what you should do next.
 Is it worth keeping the two features or must I commit to one?